Local SEO Growth: Strategies to Boost Your Business

 But this doesn’t just apply to businesses with brick and mortar stores.
 This is a great tactic to implement for any business, with location-specific keywords often being incorporated into B2B searches or for areas covered by businesses, for example “plumbing services in London”.

-Google My Business (GMB) is a fantastic source of organic traffic for businesses, with many having under-optimised listing or under-utilising the features available to them.
-For any business with a storefront, or any that “make in-person contact” with customers, GMB is a must have for your marketing strategy.
+Google Business Profile (GBP) is a fantastic source of organic traffic for businesses, with many having under-optimised listing or under-utilising the features available to them.
+For any business with a storefront, or any that “make in-person contact” with customers, GPB is a must have for your marketing strategy.

 The features are always expanding, allowing businesses to add up-to-date information about their locations, pictures, videos, posts for content and offers, products, enquiry forms, and more to drive engagement with the map listings.